The Telegraph’s 100 best British films of all time

 Two Julie Christie films are included in The Telegraph’s round-up.
 John Schlesinger’s “Far from the Madding Crowd” makes their list, the Thomas Hardy adaptation co-starring Terence Stamp & Alan Bates, and Nicolas Roeg’s impactful horror set in Venice “Don’t Look Now” with Donald Sutherland.

-Sean Connery‘s second outing as James Bond, “From Russia With Love” is included in The Telegraph’s list – grittier than 007’s debut in “Dr. No”, the rougher tone feels more like Connery’s gangster in “The Frightened City“, the British film noir which most possibly inspired his casting as Bond.
+Sean Connery‘s second outing as Bond, “From Russia With Love” is included in The Telegraph’s list – grittier than 007’s debut in “Dr. No”, the rougher tone feels more like Connery’s gangster in “The Frightened City“, the British film noir which most possibly inspired his casting as Bond.

 Are your personal favourites on the list?
 See all 100 films listed at The Telegraph website here.